Note: You can find an earlier post from 2007 on this tree HERE.

 Above: Happy happy happy, happy happy happy! 🙂

 Above: Because the planting angle is changed so much, I had to reposition one of the main branches.
-I used a wood clamp to bring the thick branch into place, than I secured it with a wire to a other thick branch to hold it in place.
+I used a wood clamp to bring the thick branch into place, then I secured it with a wire to another thick branch to hold it in place.

-Above: I am realy pleased with how the tree looks for now.
+Above: I am really pleased with how the tree looks for now.
 From now on it will only receive a lot of T.L.C!

 Next year I will start working on the foliage and at the end of that same year I will start working on the deadwood and rewire the tree.

 The longer version of this story will be posted soon on my Karamotto Bonsai site!

 It is a real honour to work on such a miracle of mother nature, it makes me realise how lucky I am!